ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 CKEditor 5 consists of {@link builds/guides/overview ready-to-use editor builds} and {@link framework/guides/overview CKEditor 5 Framework} upon which the builds are based.

 The easiest way to use CKEditor 5 in your React application is by choosing one of the {@link builds/guides/overview#available-builds rich text editor builds}.
 Additionally, it is also possible to integrate [CKEditor 5 built from source](#integrating-ckeditor-5-built-from-source) into your application.
+The customized editor built by using [CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/) can be also used in the React application.

 ## Quick start